Back to Front (Gilbert O'Sullivan album): Writing and recording

 O'Sullivan began writing songs for Back to Front by sitting at the piano without specific ideas, instead "[doing] a few Fats Dominoes and just [having] a good time.
 The melodies just come out while I'm playing around."
 The singer would spend days in his bungalow writing songs and melodies for the album and practising them, before spending the rest of the day helping Mills with non-musical activities such as babysitting.
 He would compose songs for the album from late at night until around 5 am, and was unwilling to adjust his creative habits to accommodate personal relationships.
 Although he felt happy to date girls on the back of his success, he did not want it to interfere with his songwriting, so he "used to drop girlfriends like a stone."
 During the period, O'Sullivan enjoyed keeping aware of modern music, and would purchase "just about every album that is released," including releases by Carole King, Sly & the Family Stone, Neil Young and Carly Simon, all of whom he enjoyed but described as having no "real bearing" on his direction.

-As with Himself, the recording for Back to Front took place in three-hour sessions with a rhythm section, an arranger and Mills as producer, the latter of whom he "trusted" though would occasionally disagree with.
+As with Himself, the recording for Back to Front took place in three-hour sessions with a rhythm section, an arranger (Johnnie Spence) and Mills as producer, the latter of whom he "trusted" though would occasionally disagree with.
 The sessions took place at London's Audio International Studios, also with the help of engineer Peter Rynston.
 In a May 1972 interview with the NME, O'Sullivan explained: "I've got all the songs.
 They're not finished, but they are there.
 Gordon has heard all the melodies.
 I just have to write the lyrics.
 We have actually started recording and it's going great."

 Mills decided to double-track most of O'Sullivan's vocals on the album, just as he had on the 1971 single "No Matter How Hard I Try".
 O'Sullivan reflected that: "The interesting thing about double-tracking is, the less mature your voice, the better it sounds.
 The better your voice gets, the less it works.
 So at this point, I wasn't too mad about all the double-tracking on Back to Front."
 Johnnie Spence returns from Himself to provide arrangements throughout the album, though Frank Barbara arranged the song "That's Love" when Spence was unavailable.